G.E.M.: 2011–2012: Get Everybody Moving Tour and Xposed

 In May 2011, G.E.M. performed a three-day concerts titled Get Everybody Moving Tour in Hong Kong Coliseum, and became the youngest Hong Kong female artist to perform in the venue.
 She then performed another five concerts in the same venue in September and embarked a concert tour in eight countries.

 In June 2012, she performed alongside Jason Mraz and Khalil Fong at the iTunes Live in Hong Kong, and sang "Lucky" with Jason Mraz.
 Her third studio album, Xposed, was released in July 2012.
+G.E.M. wrote the record based on her growth experience and life insights in the two years since her previous album, My Secret.
+After its official release, the album reached number one on the sales charts of major record stores in Hong Kong, including HMV and CD Warehouse.
+In debuted at number one on the Hong Kong Record Merchants Association (HKRMA) album chart, with the second and third places occupied by Maroon 5 and Linkin Park.
+It remained atop the sales chart for a second week.

 The lead single, "What Have U Done", peaked number one on all four pop music charts in Hong Kong.
+The album's other singles included "Oh Boy, "Someday I'll Fly", and "Bubble".
+On 8 July 2012, she held a signing event at apm shopping mall in Kwun Tong, Hong Kong, attracting nearly 1,000 people.
+On 28 July, G.E.M. held her first concert in Taiwan at the Red House in Ximen.
+On 19 November, G.E.M.'s first official mobile app was released.